certinia/orizuru-openapi/readme.md

 # Nozomi OpenAPI schema generator.

 Nozomi OpenAPI generator is a module that can generate an OpenAPI document from a map of service name to [Avro](https://avro.apache.org/) schemas.
 Each schema represents an input event that is exposed as a **POST** path, within the OpenAPI definition.

+Currently [OpenAPI version 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) documents are generated.

 ## Install